byrpatrick/api_flask_python_hello-world/README.md

 The `GET /api/messages/protected` and `GET /api/messages/admin` endpoints are protected against unauthorized access.
 Any requests that contain a valid access token in their authorization header can access the protected and admin data.

 However, you should require that only access tokens that contain a `read:admin-messages` permission can access the admin data, which is referred to as [Role-Based Access Control (RBAC)](https://auth0.com/docs/authorization/rbac/).
-Check out the `add-rbac` branch to see authorization and Role-Based Access Control (RBAC) in action using Auth0.

 ## Get Started